-Examination should evaluate both general The Qualifying preparedness in the discipline, and specific competence to pursue the proposed dissertation topic.
-In its deliberation, the Committee ordinarily will review the student's academic record and evaluations by other faculty.
+The Qualifying Examination should evaluate both general preparedness in the discipline, and specific competence to pursue the proposed dissertation topic.
+In its deliberation, the Committee ordinarily will review the student's academic record and faculty evaluations.
 The Committee may conduct any other examination it deems appropriate.
 The Committee ordinarily will review an outline of the proposed dissertation project, and will determine by oral examination the student's competence in that area.
-When, by unanimous vote, the Committee decides the student is qualified for the dissertation phase, it shall recommend advancement to candidacy to the Graduate Council via the Vice Provost and Dean of Graduate Education.
+When, by unanimous vote, the Committee decides the student is qualified for the dissertation phase, it shall recommend advancement to candidacy by filing the Qualifying Examination Report so that the results can be reported to the Graduate Council via the Vice Provost and Dean of Graduate Education.
 Following its formal appointment, the Committee is free to adopt whatever procedures it deems appropriate to conduct the Qualifying Examination for candidacy, subject to the rules of the Graduate Program: